 - Correct: He visited Italy in spring 2004.

-- Wrong: He attended classes in the fall of 2001.
+- Incorrect: He attended classes in the fall of 2001.

 Twice a year, synonym of biannual.
 Often confused with biennial, which means every other year.

 Use a single space between sentences.
 Do not use two.

 Sign in, sign up

 University Tennis Courts

 All staff members who graduated from Ohio Northern University will be identified in the University publications.
 Their names should be bolded and followed by their Ohio Northern degrees.

 DO NOT capitalize unless it is part of a formal name.